syphyr/BusyBox/README.md

 Building
 --------

 BusyBox for Android has proprietary dependencies.
 You cannot build the project; it isn't fully open source.
 However, much of the code is available for your viewing pleasure.
-Contributions to localize the project is welcome and appreciated.
+Contributions to localize the project are welcome and appreciated.

 Applets
 -------